mermehr/redmind-docs/index.md

 ## Use
 - Free to read.
 Don’t treat as a course.
 - If something helps you, great.
-If not, you'll have to build your own scaffolding.